No Contact Is Really, Really Hard!

 • make you act on impulse

-• mark you as the crazy ex
+• brand you as a crazy ex

 • slow down your healing